nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/01-intro-to-rest-api-and-jpa/slides/01-intro.md

 - **Participation**: Engage in discussions, ask questions, and share your thoughts.
 - **Assignments**: Complete all assignments and projects on time.
 - **Collaboration**: Work together with your fellow students on exercises and projects.
-- **Culture**: Be nice to each other and foster a positive learning environment.

 ---